tsaarni/cloud-playground/kubernetes/mandatory-access-control/README.txt

-# on host, check that apparmor is enabled
+# Preconditions: check that apparmor is enabled on host
-aa-enabled      # check if apparmor is enabled on host, should print "Yes" sudo aa-status  # check processes with apparmor profiles
+aa-enabled      # should print "Yes"

 # create a cluster
 kind delete cluster --name mac-test   # delete old if exists